rorosaurus/FurretTotem/README.md

 ## FAQ

-* Yes, he's powered by Arduino!
+* Yes, he's built using "Arduino"!
 No, it's not Neopixel LEDs!
 Yes, he is adorable!
 * Furret uses a [custom PCB I designed](https://github.com/rorosaurus/esp32-hub75-driver) to drive HUB75 panels with an ESP32!
 * The LED panels were $25 each and the microcontroller was $5.
 It's powered by a USB battery pack!
 * The original pixel art animation was done by the extremely talented [Alex Illustration](https://www.artstation.com/alexillustration)!
 My wife and I modified the basic animation in Photoshop to make all the other animations!